 - i.
 A District Youth Commissioner may be appointed. - ii. the functions of the appointment are: - As a member of the District Leadership team the District Youth Commissioner works in partnership with the District Commissioner and Chair of the District Executive Committee.
-The role is to ensure that young people from 4-21 years are involved and engaged in every decision that shapes their Scouting experience locally and to empower young people to share their ideas and have a meaningful voice in planning, implementing and reviewing their programme and opportunities. - iii.
+The role is to ensure that young people from 4-21 years are involved and engaged in the decision-making process that shapes their Scouting experience locally and to empower young people to share their ideas and have an informed voice in planning, implementing and reviewing their programme and available opportunities. - iii.
 A District Youth Commissioner must be appointed between the ages of 18-25.
 The appointment must take place before the member's 25th birthday.
-A member should be in post for a maximum term of three years, therefore, any given member must only hold this appointment until the day before their 28th birthday.
+A member should be in post for a maximum term of five years, therefore, any given member must only hold this appointment until the day before their 30th birthday.